Australia's leading pharmacy review service for personal injury insurers

 Outcomes that change claims, not just reports

 Pharmacy review shouldn't end at a report.
 The value is in what changes.
-When high-risk medications are deprescribed or optimised through clinical engagement with treating doctors, the risk itself is resolved - not just identified.
-That means insurers don't have to decline funding to de-risk the claim.
-The risk is addressed at the source, creating better outcomes for the injured person and the insurer.
+When high-risk medications are deprescribed or optimised through direct clinical engagement with treating doctors, the risk is resolved at the source.
+Insurers don't have to decline funding to manage the claim.
+The injured person gets a safer medication regimen.
+And the treating doctor has a specialist pharmacist supporting their clinical decision-making.

 Risk resolved, not just identified

-Our 81% prescriber implementation rate means recommendations don't sit in reports - they're acted on.
-Treating doctors engage because our pharmacists bring clinical independence and specialist expertise to the conversation, not a commercial agenda.
+Our 81% prescriber implementation rate means recommendations don't sit in reports.
+They're acted on.
+Treating doctors engage because our pharmacists bring specialist expertise and clinical credibility to the conversation.

 Better recovery, fewer secondary conditions